arcturo/library/coffeescript/chapters/01_syntax.md

 ##Variables & Scope

 CoffeeScript fixes one of the major bugbears with JavaScript, global variables.
 In JavaScript, it's all too easy to accidentally declare a global variable by forgetting to include `var` before the variable assignment.
 CoffeeScript solves this by simply removing global variables.
-Behind the scenes, CoffeeScript wraps up scripts with a anonymous function, keeping the local context, and automatically prefixes all variable assignments with `var`.
+Behind the scenes, CoffeeScript wraps up scripts with an anonymous function, keeping the local context, and automatically prefixes all variable assignments with `var`.
 For example, take this simple variable assignment in CoffeeScript:

 <span class="csscript"></span>